Onyx39/Chess-game-in-Python/README.md

 # Polychess
 This is our project group for the 5th semester of IDU at Polytech Annecy-Chamberry.
-It is a chess engine written in python (*ew*) but should work just fine
+It is a chess engine written in python.

 ## Installation
 ```shell